🔧 Service Call Diagnosis Brief

 - Review the reported symptoms and equipment details

-- List the 3–5 most probable root causes, ranked by likelihood
+- List the 3–5 most probable root causes, ranked by likelihood, weighted by

-- Recommend parts to have on the truck (with common part numbers if the model is known)
+- Recommend parts to have on the truck, drawn from

 Output format: